Calavoow/feather-crest/README.md

 ```

 We can convert this to blocking code using the `Await` construct,
-in the process removing the Future.
+which will get the result from the `Future` synchronously.
 ```scala
 import scala.concurrent.Await
 import scala.concurrent.duration._